Interstitial defect

 In materials science, an interstitial defect is a type of point crystallographic defect where an atom of the same or of a different type, occupies an interstitial site in the crystal structure.
 When the atom is of the same type as those already present they are known as a self-interstitial defect.
 Alternatively, small atoms in some crystals may occupy interstitial sites, such as hydrogen in palladium.
 Interstitials can be produced by bombarding a crystal with elementary particles having energy above the displacement threshold for that crystal, but they may also exist in small concentrations in thermodynamic equilibrium.
 The presence of interstitial defects can modify the physical and chemical properties of a material.

 History

-The idea of interstitial compounds was started in the late 1930s and they are often called Hagg phases after Hägg.
+The idea of interstitial compounds was started in the late 1930s and they are often called Hagg phases after Gunnar Hägg.
 Transition metals generally crystallise in either the hexagonal close packed or face centered cubic structures, both of which can be considered to be made up of layers of hexagonally close packed atoms.
 In both of these very similar lattices there are two sorts of interstice, or hole: